sendamply/docs/docs/Quickstart-Guide.md

 For mission-critical emails, you can have a pool of IPs whose reputation needs to remain immaculate to maintain the highest level of deliverability.

 For emails that are more likely to be marked as spam, like marketing emails, you can have a set of IPs dedicated just for that.
-This way any reputation dings in one pool won't affect the reputation of the other.
+This way reputation dings in one pool won't affect the reputation of the other.

 A good configuration would be something like: